 Peppy is a delightful little guy!
 Everybody who meets him falls in love with him.
 He does like to have his people in his sight at all times so would love somebody who would be home with him.
 The change in weather has meant a sweater at all times for him as he does get cold quite easily.
+Even when it warms up, if it is below 75, he is chilly due to his lack of hair.
+When it is sunny out care also needs to be taken that he does not get sunfurned.
 He loves to play with our dog who is about his size, loves to nap, loves to eat, loves to be outside as long as his people are.
 He loves to give kisses too!

 Medical update: He has minor luxated Petellas in both knees and arthritis in his back.
 Although the vet doesn't feel his senior care will cost alot he just needs someone whom keep him well loved...
 I've been giving him a joint supplement and his legs are much stronger than when he first arrived at Judy's.